Huntington Beach Robbery Attorney

 Robbery in Huntington Beach, like in the rest of California, is a charge that should be taken very seriously.
 If you have been charged with robbery, there are still some defenses.
 Some make the argument that they are innocent and that someone else is guilty of the crime.
 This can be supported with evidence that they were not at the location of the crime when it had taken place, for example.
 Another defense against robbery charges that has been used is that the property taken was under the ownership of the person that committed the so-called “robbery”.
 If this is the case, then it does not fit the criteria of the taken property being in the possession of another person.

 Our Huntington Beach robbery attorney can provide an experienced California criminal defense lawyer who knows how to obtain the best outcome for clients defending a robbery claim.
 Robbery is a felony offense and can have serious penalties, including time behind bars, so if arrested you need to understand your situation.
-Call the Law Office of Lauren K. Johnson for a free initial consultation today at (949) 622-5522.
+Call the Law Office of Lauren K. Johnson for an initial consultation today at (949) 622-5522.